Joseph Strickland: Bishop of Tyler

 Strickland was appointed as bishop of the Diocese of Tyler by Pope Benedict XVI on September 29, 2012.
 He was consecrated on November 28, 2012, at Caldwell Auditorium in Tyler.
 Cardinal Daniel DiNardo was the celebrant and principal consecrator.
 Strickland was the first native Texan to head the 33-county diocese.

 Strickland in October 2020 described the Vatican as having a "deep state ...
 The church is weak.
 The church is not clear", with Pope Francis' support for civil unions being "Pope Francis' opinion on this, and I think that is confusing and very dangerous".

 In July 2022, Strickland reposted on Twitter a video from the traditionalist Catholic newspaper The Remnant, that was fiercely critical of Francis.
 It described him, among many things, as a "diabolically disoriented clown".
 In May 2023, Strickland accused Francis of having a "program of undermining the Deposit of Faith".

 The Pillar in June 2023 reported that Strickland had been subject to an apostolic visitation.
 One anonymous priest said the visitation was focused around "governance issues" of Strickland's diocese, including the early removal of finance officers, rather than Strickland's views on Francis.

 In September 2023, The Pillar reported that a meeting of the Dicastery for Bishops discussed a recommendation to ask for Strickland's resignation.
 Following the apostolic visitation, the New York Times stated that several senior cardinals advised Francis to pressure Strickland to resign.
 In an open letter to the Diocese of Tyler in October 2023, Strickland refused to resign, "because that would be me abandoning the flock that I was given charge of by Pope Benedict XVI".

 On October 31, 2023, at the Rome Life Forum of LifeSiteNews, Strickland read out a letter that he attributed to a "friend".
 This letter included the question: "Would you now allow this one [Francis] who has pushed aside the true Pope [Benedict XVI] and has attempted to sit on a chair that is not his define what the church is to be?"
 Strickland described the letter as "challenging" but did not dispute this accusation.
-This letter also described Francis as an "usurper of Peter's chair" and "an expert at producing cowards."
+The letter also described Francis as an "usurper of Peter's chair" and "an expert at producing cowards."
 Strickland then claimed that Francis backed an "attack on the sacred".